featured image

 According to VAT Notice 700/65, you may be able to claim back VAT on the cost of providing entertainment to your employees, such as staff parties or other similar events.

-However, to do so, you must be able to provide evidence that the entertainment was provided primarily for the benefit of your employees:
+To reclaim VAT on staff entertainment, you must be able to provide evidence that the entertainment was provided primarily for the benefit of your employees:

-• Check eligibility: Check that the type of entertainment expense you are claiming for is eligible for VAT recovery at all
+• Check eligibility: Check that the type of entertainment expense you are claiming for is eligible for VAT recovery

 • Determine the business case for the entertainment: Ensure that the entertainment expenses were incurred for business purposes and not for personal reasons.
 The entertainment should be related to your business and for the benefit of your employees.